Gerhard Hoffmann (pilot): Kuban bridgehead

 The Gruppe was moved to the combat area of the Kuban bridgehead on 10 February 1943 where it was initially based at an airfield at Slavyansk-na-Kubani.
 Due to whether conditions, II.
 Gruppe then moved to Kerch on 16 February.
 There, Hoffmann claimed a Polikarpov R-5 shot down on 28 February.
-On 3 March, he was credited with destruction of a Yakovlev Yak-1 fighter followed by a LaGG-3 fighter on two days later.
+On 3 March, he was credited with destruction of a Yakovlev Yak-1 fighter followed by a LaGG-3 fighter two days later.
 On 13 March, the Gruppe moved to Anapa located on the northern coast of the Black Sea near the Sea of Azov and was fighting in the Battle of the Caucasus.
 According to Barbas, Hoffmann had increased his total number of aerial victories claimed to sixteen by the end of April 1943.
 While authors Prien, Stemmer, Rodeike and Bock, as well as authors Mathews and Foreman, list him with a total of 15 aerial victories in that timeframe.
 The discrepancies stem from aerial combat on 20 April.
 According to Barbas, Hoffmann shot down two Yak-1 fighters and a LaGG-3 fighter.
 The other authors list him with just two victories claimed that day, one Yak-1 fighter and one LaGG-3 fighter.
 By end of June, depending on source, his number of aerial victories increased to 26 or 25 respectively.

 On 5 July, elements of II.
 Gruppe left the Anapa airfield and moved to an airfield at Gostagaevskaya located approximately 20 km northeast Anapa, and to Yevpatoriya on 12 July while the bulk of the Gruppe remained in Anapa.
 On 1 August 1943, Oberleutnant Heinrich Sturm succeeded Barkhorn as commander of 4.
 Staffel while Barkhorn was given command of II.
 Gruppe of JG 52.
 Again depending on source, Hoffmann increased his aerial victories to either 31 or to 30 by the end of August.
 On 27 August, II.
 Gruppe moved to an airfield at Bolschaya Rudka located approximately 19 km north-northwest of Poltava.
 Here, the Gruppe fought at Izium and Kharkov, providing fighter escort for Ju 87 dive bombers, Junkers Ju 88 and Heinkel He 111 bombers, and Henschel Hs 129 ground-attack aircraft.
 On 1 September, the Gruppe was ordered to Karlivka, approximately 50 km east-southeast of Poltava, where they stayed until 10 September, moving to an airfield north of Poltava.
 On 18 September, II.
 Gruppe moved again, then operating from an airfield south of Kiev.
 In September, Hoffmann's number of aerial victories stood at 43 claimed.
 On 25 September 1943, Hoffmann was shot down in aerial combat in his Messerschmitt Bf 109 G-6 (Werknummer 20127—factory number) 10 km west of Pereiaslav.
 He was wounded, grounding him for some time.